Major global firms warn of slow China sales as post-pandemic surge fades

 BRIGHT SPOTS

-Eateries and luxury goods makers have been among few economic bright spots for consumers splurging following the lifting of COVID-19 restrictions on movement.
+Eateries and luxury goods makers have been among few economic bright spots as Chinese consumers splurge following the lifting of COVID-19 restrictions on movement.

 Starbucks reported a 46% surge in comparable China sales last quarter - a rebound in line with its expectations and which is likely to last, company officials told investors in a call on Tuesday.

-Yum China 9987.HK, owner of the KFC and Pizza Hut chains in mainland China, reported a 25% rise in second-quarter revenue as traffic returned, though said spending per person decreased with consumers becoming more "rational" in their outlay.
+Yum China 9987.HK, owner of the KFC and Pizza Hut chains in mainland China, reported a 25% rise in second-quarter revenue as traffic returned, but said spending per person had decreased as consumers become more "rational" in their outlay.

 LVMH, whose 75 brands include Louis Vuitton and U.S. jeweller Tiffany, reported a better-than-expected 17% rise in global second-quarter sales due to rebound in China, but refrained from giving an outlook for the rest of the year.